 There are numerous hotels offering a range of accommodation, but visitors looking for a beach holiday would do better to find accommodation out of Maputo as Maputo does not have the lovely sandy white beaches found further north and on the islands.
 Only the Southern Sun Hotel in Maputo is situated on the beachfront; others offer wonderful sea-views, but do not have access to any beach.
 The business hotels are excellent and offer transfers to the main business areas and to the airport.
 It is only a short drive from Mavelane International Airport to the city centre.

 Inhaca Island is the closest island getaway, situated in the bay of Maputo, just 40 km from the capital.
 It is easily accessed with daily air transfers, just 10 minutes flying time from Maputo.
 There are also some boat companies that arrange boat transfers for larger groups.
-There is only one resort on Inhaca Island, the PESTANA INHACA LODGE ISLAND RESORT, which is currently closed.
+The PESTANA INHACA LODGE ISLAND RESORT, on Inhaca Island is currently closed.
 There is a small village on Inhaca, with a rather quaint but well-known restaurant called Lucas’ and a small market.
 One can also visit the Marine Biology Museum and excursions are taken to the lighthouse and to Portuguese Island, just a few minutes from Inhaca Island.
 Portuguese island is totally deserted with magnificent expanses of beautiful white sandy beaches, and safe bays for swimming.

-There are now daily flights from OR Tambo Airport in Johannesburg to Inhambane with LAM (some direct, some routed via Vilankulo).
+There are flights from OR Tambo Airport in Johannesburg to Inhambane with LAM (usually routed via Maputo or Vilankulo).

 The town of Inhambane is approximately 485km north of Maputo, and the roads are mostly tarred and suitable for normal two wheel drive vehicles, for those preferring to drive.